yoongyy/pancakeswap-snipe-bot/README.md

 4. Sell token with your custom increasing price, like 50%, 100%, 200%.

 ### What's will you get
 To avoid scam, I will invite you to my private repository, and you will get whole of code, and any update if I push new update.
-Please only contact to <code>nafidinara@gmail.com</code> with subject <b>PancakeSwap Bot Info</b> for more info.
+Please only contact to Telegram https://t.me/PancakeSwapUniSwapBot with subject <b>PancakeSwap Bot Info</b> for more info.
 For error or problem questions please open issues in GitHub, don't email me.
 Maybe I'll slow response on weekend.
 Thanks!

 ## HOW TO RUN
 1. clone this repository